 Gas snow blowers we found were 20% more expensive on average than electric snow blowers.
 This makes sense though because gas powered snow blowers tend to be larger and more powerful.
 If you live in an area that gets more than 4 inches of snow on a regular basis, we would recommend you go with the more expensive gas powered blowers.
 They will be able to power through the thick snow and save you a considerable amount of time.
 If you go with a smaller electric model against 6 to 10 inches of snow, you’re going to be fighting an uphill battle.

 The next way of classifying snow blowers is by the mechanism they use to clear snow.
 You have two common types – one stage and two stage blowers and the rare three stage blower.
-One stage blowers come in gas and electric while two and three stage come only in gas.
-The main differences between a one stage and two stage are that two stages have power assisted wheels as well as an impeller which helps suck in the snow and shoot it away.
+Single stage blowers come in gas and electric while two and three stage come only in gas.
+The main differences between a one stage and two stage are that two stages have power assisted wheels, power steering, as well as an impeller which helps suck in the snow and shoot it away.

 While writing this article we came across some snowblowers we particularly liked.
 If we were shopping for a snowblower these are the ones we’d go with.